colindresj/chimpaxify/README.md

   </tbody>
 </table>

-##Callbacks
+##Events
-Chimpaxify can invoke success and error callbacks that give you added functionality for defining what occurs when a new contact has been added to your Mailchimp list, or a failed attempt has occured.
+Chimpaxify triggers success and error events that give you added functionality for defining what occurs when a new contact has been added to your Mailchimp list, or a failed attempt has occured.

-Because the events are namespaced, you can choose to listen for `chimpaxify` or the individual events, `chimpaxify.success` and `chimpaxify.error`.
-Inside any event hander, you'll have access to the jQuery event itself, as well as the Mailchimp response.
+Because the events are namespaced, you can choose to listen for `chimpaxify` or the individual events, `success.chimpaxify` and `err.chimpaxify`.
+Inside any event handler, you'll have access to the jQuery event itself, as well as the Mailchimp response.

 Since Chimpaxify returns your form element, you can keep this concise by